smyyhzai/ID_Assignment2/README.md

 ## Features

 - Navigation bar that sticks to the top at every page
+- Responsive website and usable on mobile

 Home page
+- Slideshow of clothes
 - Home page with categories of clothings available

 Product page